Portuguese Paratroop Nurses: Origins

-In 1955, Isabel Rilvas, a Portuguese aviation fan in the 1950s, went to France to take a parachuting course at Biscarrosse.
-During her course, she made contact with Paratroop Nurses of the French Red Cross, that encouraged her to take the idea to Portugal.
+In 1955, Isabel Rilvas, a Portuguese aviator, went to France to take a parachuting course at Biscarrosse.
+During her course, she made contact with paratroop nurses of the French Red Cross, who encouraged her to take the idea to Portugal.

-In 1956, she obtained the 1st degree brevet of civil Parachuting at the Biscarrosse Parachuting Center.
-In 1957, she obtained the 2nd degree brevet in the same school.
+In 1956, she obtained the 1st degree brevet of civil parachuting at the Biscarrosse Parachuting Centre.
+In 1957, she obtained the second degree brevet in the same school.
 In January of the same year, she performed her first jump in Tancos.

 Lieutenant-Colonel Kaúlza de Arriaga, then sub-State Secretary of Aeronautics, supported Rivas' idea and started to explore the possibilities of its integration in the Armed Forces.